 The Canon EOS Rebel T5i (called Canon 700D in some regions) and the Canon EOS-1D C are two digital cameras that were announced, respectively, in March 2013 and April 2012.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (T5i) and a full frame (1DC) sensor.
-Both cameras offer a resolution of 17.9 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 17.9 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-The physical size and weight of the Canon T5i and the Canon 1D C are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
+The side-by-side display below illustrates the physical size and weight of the Canon T5i and the Canon 1D C. The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the T5i – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1D C is considerably larger (95 percent) than the Canon T5i.
 Moreover, the 1DC is substantially heavier (166 percent) than the T5i.
 It is noteworthy in this context that the 1DC is splash and dust-proof, while the T5i does not feature any corresponding weather-sealing.